Neo-Outis/neo-outis.github.io/index.md

 Security, Cryptography, Chinese Classical Culture ( *casual research ;)* )

 ## Education
-- *Bachelor of Computer Science (Advanced)* at University of Adelaide (2018 ~ 2020)
+- *Doctor of Philosophy* at University of Melbourne (2022 ~ Current)
+*Supervised by Dr. Chitchanok Chuengsatiansup, A.P Toby Murray and A.P.
+Yuval Yarom*
 - *Master of Philosophy* (Discontinued) at University of Adelaide (2021 ~ 2022)
 *Supervised by A.P.
 Yuval Yarom and Dr. Chitchanok Chuengsatiansup*
-- *Doctor of Philosophy* at University of Melbourne (2022 ~ Current)
+- *Bachelor of Computer Science (Advanced)* at University of Adelaide (2018 ~ 2020)
-*Supervised by Dr. Chitchanok Chuengsatiansup, A.P Tobby Murray and A.P.
-Yuval Yarom*

 ## Publication
 ### 2023